Adjoint functor theorems for lax-idempotent pseudomonads: Pseudodistributive laws, admissibility, and adjoint functor theorems

 Note that, if a lifting $\I$ exists, then it is essentially unique and lax-idempotent~\cite[Corollaries~49 \& 50]{walker2019distributive}.
 Furthermore, the essentially unique composite pseudomonad $IR$ is also lax-idempotent~\cite[Theorem~11.7]{marmolejo1999distributive}.

-\begin{example} A motivating example, which provides a mnemonic for the symbols $I$ and $R$, is $\K \defeq \CAT$ the 2-category of locally-small categories, $R \defeq \b{Rex}$ the free finite cocompletion pseudomonad, and $I \defeq \b{Ind}$ the free filtered cocompletion pseudomonad, whose composite $IR$ is free small cocompletion pseudomonad.
+\begin{example} A motivating example, which provides a mnemonic for the symbols $I$ and $R$, is $\K \defeq \CAT$ the 2-category of locally small categories, $R \defeq \b{Rex}$ the free finite cocompletion pseudomonad, and $I \defeq \b{Ind}$ the free small filtered cocompletion pseudomonad, whose composite $IR$ is free small cocompletion pseudomonad.
 The existence of a lifting follows from the theory of sound limit doctrines~\cite{adamek2002classification} (\cf{}~\cite[Remark~6.6]{day2007limits}). \end{example}

 Before we can proceed with the proof of the main theorem, we require a small lemma regarding the composition of adjoints.
 It is an easy exercise to show that left adjoints in a 2-category are closed under composition.
 However, perhaps counterintuitively, it is possible under certain circumstances to obtain a left adjoint by composing a right adjoint with a left adjoint.